Help

 The screen has color fringes everywhere and text is difficult to read.

 Apple II DeskTop uses monochrome double hi-res graphics.
 On systems with a color composite monitor, the monochrome dot patterns are interpreted as color.
-While this was true on vintage color displays, the problem is worse with modern composite-to-VGA adapters or modern LCD displays.
+While this was true on vintage color displays, the appearance is much worse with modern VGA adapters and LCD displays.

 On the following systems, the video mode will switch automatically from color to monochrome: